pepmartinez/keuss-server/docusaurus/docs/03-concepts.md

  * One of the Signallers defined above
 4. One REST server is created on top of the set of queue namespaces
 5. One STOMP server is created on top of the set of queue namespaces
+6. One AMQP1.0 server is created on top of the set of queue namespaces
+7. zero or more exchanges can be added over the full set of queues on all namespaces

 ## Configuration